olliez-mods/YummyLife/README.md

 will need to move (as in `git mv`) any _new_ files added to that repo into the `minorGems` directory.

-Since YumLife uses CMake instead of Jason's build scripts, manual updates to `CMakeLists.txt` are needed when upstream source files are added, removed, or moved.
+Since YummyLife uses CMake instead of Jason's build scripts, manual updates to `CMakeLists.txt` are needed when upstream source files are added, removed, or moved.